jd-alternate/challenge/README.md

 ## Errors

 I've mostly stuck to String errors just for the sake of simplicity, given that this is an application.
 The spec doesn't express any need for logging errors, however I found it useful to do so anyway for the sake of testing.
-My event processing function takes an error writer to log all the events to (which could be io::stderr) but in the name of performance I'm just going to writing to `io::sink` when the actual application is run, knowing it's trivially easy to swap that out.
+My event processing function takes an error writer to log all the events to (which could be io::stderr) but in the name of performance (writing to stderr more than doubles the running time in my benchmark) I'm just going to write to `io::sink` when the actual application is run, knowing it's trivially easy to swap that out.